 Business networking is all about creating mutually beneficial business relationships.
 Mutually beneficial doesn’t mean that they have to directly buy from your business, it can in turn lead to recommendations of your business or even business advice.
 Whilst it is good to network both in your industry, especially when considering the advice element.
 It is also good to network geographically, as these businesses will understand the micro-economic situations you work within.
 So let’s take a look at our ultimate guide to business networking in Norwich Norfolk.

-Eventbrite is an aggregator of events being hosted and can be filtered by event type (don’t worry, we have edited the link so it is for Norfolk and business).
+Eventbrite is an aggregator of events being hosted and can be filtered by event type.
 Events can range from being completely free to chargeable.
 The Eventbrite events offer something different than a business networking group that may have similar members at each event.
 Not that we think that is such a bad thing.
 Events listed include Google Digital Garage, Positive Wellbeing at Work and Strengthen Your Social Media Efforts.

 The Norfolk chapter of the Institute of Directors boasts one of the most vibrant memberships within the country.
 In fact, the annual dinner has the largest attendance of any IOD chapter outside of London.
 Where the Institute of Directors varies from other networking groups, is that membership is exclusively for Director level applicants, covering the individual, not the business.